The Yellow Clearance Black Box Blues: Publication history

 The Yellow Clearance Black Box Blues was written by John M. Ford, with art by Jim Holloway, and was first published by West End Games in 1985 as a 48-page book with an outer folder.

 The Yellow Clearance Black Box Blues was one of the early supplements for Paranoia, along with Warren Spector and Allen Varney's Send in the Clones (1985).

 Reception

 Marcus L. Rowland reviewed The Yellow Clearance Black Box Blues for White Dwarf #77, giving it an overall rating of 7 out of 10, and stated that "John M Ford, the author of this adventure, should be justifiably proud.
-It's must for any Paranoia referee."
+It's a must for any Paranoia referee."

 The Yellow Clearance Black Box Blues won the H.G.
 Wells Award for Best Role-playing Adventure of 1985.

+An article in Locus Magazine from 2012 by Graham Sleight also mentions it as "surely the funniest RPG scenario ever."